 • Provider Directory Accuracy Study: The purpose of the Provider Directory Accuracy Study is to verify that the information listed in the Provider Directory is correct.
 IEHP performs an annual evaluation of its physician directories for accuracy of office locations, accuracy of hospital affiliations, accuracy of accepting new patients, and awareness of physician's participation in the health plan's network.
-The results of the 2022 Provider Directory Accuracy Study revealed that IEHP exceeded the goal of at least 90% compliance for each factor and overall.
+The results of the 2023 Provider Directory Accuracy Study revealed that IEHP exceeded the goal of at least 90% compliance for most factors, and positive result for Members with the change in Providers Accepting New Patients resulting in a factor of 88.9%.
 The compliance rate for all four factors was relatively the same across all specialties.
-The overall accuracy rate for all factors combined decreased slightly from 99.8% in 2021 to 99.7% in 2022.
+The overall accuracy rate for all factors combined decreased slightly from 99.7% in 2022 to 97.1% in 2023.
 IEHP will continue the current process of verifying the Provider directory on a bi-annual basis to ensure network accuracy.